The manhunt in an Arkansas couple’s killing ended at a barbershop near the suspect’s home

 The granddaughter does not appear in the video and was too distraught to talk about what happened, someone on the track says.

-Detectives have asked for camera footage and other information from the salon, an unidentified woman in the video who interviews the owners and employees says.
+Detectives have asked for camera footage and other information from the salon, according to an unidentified woman in the video who interviews the owners and employees.

 A former fifth-grade teacher

-McGann recently had been hired at Springdale Public Schools for the upcoming school year but had not officially begun work, the district told CNN affiliate KFSM.
+“Springdale Public Schools can confirm that Andrew McGann was a teacher candidate hired for the upcoming school year, who has not yet begun employment with the district,” Superintendent Jared Cleveland said in a statement to CNN.

-“This individual has not at any time come into contact with Springdale students or the families we serve,” Superintendent Jared Cleveland told the station.
+“This individual has not at any time come into contact with Springdale students or the families we serve,” Cleveland added.
 “At this time, we cannot offer any additional information due to the ongoing investigation.”

+State records show McGann is currently licensed to teach elementary and middle school grades in at least three states: Arkansas, Oklahoma and Texas.

+McGann was most recently a fifth-grade teacher in the Sand Springs Public Schools in Oklahoma, just west of Tulsa, according to the district.

-McGann had been a fifth-grade teacher at Spring Creek Elementary in Oklahoma during the 2023-2024 school year, Broken Arrow Public Schools told CNN affiliate KOKI.
+McGann had been a fifth-grade teacher at Spring Creek Elementary in Oklahoma during the 2023-2024 school year, Broken Arrow Public Schools said in a statement to CNN.
 He left “of his own accord to work out of state,” the district said, noting that like all employees, “he was subjected to and passed the required background checks prior to being hired.”

-McGann was still listed Thursday morning on the website of Sand Springs Public Schools, just west of Tulsa.
-It indicates he also was a fifth-grade teacher there.
+McGann was placed on administrative leave from his teaching job at Donald Elementary in Flower Mound, Texas, in the spring of 2023 over allegations of inappropriate behavior, like favoritism and uneven treatment of students.

+An internal investigation, however, found “no evidence of inappropriate behavior with students,” the Lewisville Independent School District told CNN in a statement Thursday.

 Earlier this week, police in Arkansas released a photo and a sketch of a man seen Saturday in the Devil’s Den State Park and said they wanted to question him in connection with the Brinks’ deaths.
 They also asked the public to watch out for a medium-build White male who may have driven a Mazda near the park and to send them any photos or videos from the area that day.

-Note: This story has been updated with the latest developments.